bcgov/MyGovBC-notification-server/docs/_docs/api-subscription.md

   1. the subscription identified by *id* is retrieved
   2. for user request,
     * if request is authenticated, the *userId* of the subscription is checked against current request user, if not match, request is rejected
     * if request is anonymous, and server is configured to require unsubscription code, the input  unsubscription code is matched againts the *unsubscriptionCode* field.
-Request is rejected if not match
+Request is rejected if not match.
+In addition, if input parameter *userChannelId* is populated but doesn't match, request is rejected
   3. if the subscription state is not *confirmed*, request is rejected
   4. if *additionalServices* is populated, database is queried to retrive the *serviceName* and *id* fields of the additional subscriptions
   4. the field *state* is set to *deleted* for the subscription identified by *id* as well as  additional subscriptions retrieved in previous step